History of Worcestershire: Education

 Efforts to provide education were driven by national legislation.
 Localities had often supplied free education to the poor through endowments, but this was fractured and far from universal.
-The Church of England National Society began to provide voluntary educational facilities, and after the Education Act 1870, the gaps began to be plugged through local school boards.
+The Church of England National Society began to provide voluntary educational facilities, and after the Elementary Education Act 1870, the gaps began to be plugged through local school boards.
 Schooling became compulsory in 1880.
 Some of the older grammar schools reformed their management.
 After the Education Act 1902 local authorities began to open secondary schools.

 Independent schools were also established, such as Malvern College in 1865 and St Michael's College in Tenbury in 1856.

 Technical education developed through Mechanics Institutes, for instance leading to Worcester's School of Art and Science being opened in the 1890s.

 The Poor laws

 The Poor Law Amendment Act 1834 required that parishes pool their resources to support the poor in unions under the supervision of boards of guardians.
 This established new workhouses across Worcestershire.
 For instance, 34 parishes around Pershore built a workhouse for 200 paupers, initially providing work breaking stones.
 By 1894, 11 unions across Worcestershire provided for 7,228 people in workhouses, such as the Martley Poor Law Union.
 Punishments for infractions could be harsh.